intsurfer/kkmdrv.py/README.md

           1745145
           Now work with fload same as string

-  0.05    add new error's descriptions NVG
+  0.05    add new error's descriptions (intsurfer)